git-moss/DrivenByMoss-Documentation/Installation.md

    * **Project** - Opens the dialog with controller settings which are stored individually with each Reaper project, e.g. Scale settings.
 See the specific controller section in this manual.
    * **Parameters** - Opens a dialog to modify the mapping of the currently selected devices' parameters.
    * **Dis-/enable** - Disable a controller to save performance if you do not use it (or it is not connected).
    * **Debug** - Only used for development, ignore it.
 However, the *Device simulator* might be handy for some people with a touch display.
+Furthermore, if you somehow dislike the popup notifications, they can be disabled here.

 Note: